PlasticSCM/UEPlasticPlugin/README.md

 Unreal Engine allows you to configure Editor behaviors.
 In particular:

  - **Tools for diffing text**
-   - Configure the external diff tool needed to compare revisions of assets that are not Blueprints (eg Materials)
+   - Configure the external diff tool needed to compare text revisions of assets that are not Blueprints (eg Materials)
+   - set `mergetool.exe` (from C:\Program Files\PlasticSCM5\client\)
  - **Prompt for Checkout on Asset Modification**
    - Trigger a notification "N files need Checkout" with a link to checkout the asset(s) as soon as a change is made to an asset (without even saving it).
  - **Automatically Checkout on Asset Modification**